CodePartnersMD/MD301-02/11-ejs/LAB.md

 #### What are we going to implement?

-Given that the user enters a seach query
+Given that the user enters a search query
 When the user submits the search form
 Then the search query should be included in a request to the Google Books API